 Top Tips for Managing Home Maintenance

-While some homeowners are natural DIY practitioners, many without the parental reference points are perhaps less familiar with home maintenance.
+While some homeowners are natural DIY practitioners are perhaps less familiar with home maintenance.
 To say nothing of a decided lack of inclination to fix or mend anything around the house.
 However, the Covid Lockdown has doubtless made DIY enthusiasts of us all given that all bar key workers were holed up at home avoiding human contact.
 Well you need never struggle to find out how to fix or mend anything again.
-At last there is a practical online resource that shows you exactly how to for all domestic property issues.
-Check out the Home How website, for all your DIY references.
-Here are some excellent examples of their work.

 Home maintenance – Lockdown challenge

 If like me you found yourself rummaging in cupboards to find the didgeridoo that will fix the whatnot over the last three months, read on.
 Upon finding said tool and the squirty thing needed to improve the tile presentation, layout, or fixture I would then scratch my head repeatedly while reading and rereading the instructions.
-No doubt the sage who wrote or translated the instructions was not a native speaker of Mandarin or Taiwanese the original script for this vital tool.

 I probably spent more hours pouring over YouTube videos or random blogs offering personal advice from self proclaimed DIY gurus with whom I felt I had become very familiar.
 In fact I was definitely on first name terms via the comments section with Tom, Jack and Nancy.

 The effort to scroll through countless websites, looking for advice and a method was usually more exhausting than standing on a step ladder for two hours fixing the thing.
 I had actually inherited a DIY manual from my father, lucky me.
-However, it was largely out of date in many respects and during the lockdown it remained as pristine as the day it landed on my bookshelves.

 How Homehow helped